 7. In the waistband of your pants

 Upon closer inspection, you will see that the waistband of your pants is a folded piece of cloth.
 Slicing it open with a razor also makes it a good hiding spot for your money.
-It’s best if you place it on the front and tuck your shirt out to hide it from view.
+It’s best if you place it on the front and pull your shirt out to hide it from view.

 Hats make a great hiding place of money.
-Some like Tilley are known to contain pockets to put money in for safekeeping.
+Some are known to contain pockets to put money in for safekeeping.
 It’s easy for someone to grab your hat or for it get wind-blown, so best to put just a small amount in it.

 9. In your shirt